dataewan/dataewan-hugo-blog/content/post/pandas-magrittr.md

 It isn't very easy to read this.
 It is hard to see where one section ends and the next one begins.
-Also, if you write something more complicated than this then you'll get very long lines in your code.
+Also, if you write something more complicated than this then you'll get very long lines in your code, which might not be the style of python you like to write.

 You might be tempted to use temporary dataframes to break your code into smaller chunks.
 So maybe do something like this: